alexey-beshenov/these/README.md

 # LaTeX source for “Zeta-values of arithmetic schemes at negative integers and Weil-étale cohomology”

-PhD thesis by Alexey Beshenov, advised by
+PhD thesis by Alexey Beshenov.

+* Advised by
   Baptiste Morin (Université de Bordeaux) and
   Bas Edixhoven (Universiteit Leiden).

+* Funded by the ALGANT DOC Program.

 * Defended in Leiden on December 10, 2018